Hell Baby: Reception

-On review aggregator Rotten Tomatoes, the film holds an approval rating of 31% based on 39 reviews, with an average rating of 4.43/10.
-The website's critics consensus reads: "Though its brand of immature comedy may appeal to some, Hell Baby misses the mark with much of its humor, rendering it a largely ineffective -- and often crass -- genre sendup."
-On Metacritic, the film has a weighted average score of 41 out of 100, based on 15 critics, indicating "mixed or average reviews".
+On review aggregator Rotten Tomatoes, the film holds an approval rating of 33% based on 39 reviews, with an average rating of 4.43/10.
+The website's critics consensus reads: "Though its brand of immature comedy may appeal to some, Hell Baby misses the mark with much of its humor, rendering it a largely ineffective—and often crass—genre sendup."
+On Metacritic, it has a weighted average score of 41 out of 100, based on 15 critics, indicating "mixed or average" reviews.

 Badass Digest called the movie "silly, lowbrow, and funny."
 CraveOnline called it a "triumph of independence" and a "genuinely hilarious farce."
-TheDissolve said, "Hell Baby falls unmistakably on the "comedy" side of the horror-comedy divide.
+TheDissolve said, "Hell Baby falls unmistakably on the 'comedy' side of the horror-comedy divide.
 It isn't overly concerned with being scary, just with delivering a steady stream of laughs."

-Deadline Hollywood reported that the movie was acquired by Millennium Films for U.S. Distribution and was slated to be released in the Fall of 2013.
+Deadline Hollywood reported that the movie was acquired by Millennium Films for U.S. Distribution and was slated to be released in the fall of 2013.

+The Hollywood Reporter reviewed Hell Baby following its premiere at the 2013 Sundance Film Festival, describing it as a parody that “awkwardly mashes together thematic elements from Rosemary’s Baby and The Exorcist.”
+It characterized the movie as a “lighthearted horror spoof” with repetitive humor and limited comedic payoff.

+Gabe Toro of IndieWire described Hell Baby as “barely a movie,” criticizing its loose structure and reliance on sketch-style humor over narrative cohesion.

+New York Times review, critic Neil Genzlinger described Hell Baby as a horror comedy that “rarely dares to be smart,” relying on overused gags rather than sharp humor.
+While praising Leslie Bibb’s energetic performance, he found the film weighed down by dull supporting characters and predictable jokes.
+Genzlinger concluded that only Keegan-Michael Key provided genuine laughs in an otherwise “yawn-inducing” parody of demonic-possession films.